-The university's policy on Academic Integrity is available at https://academicintegrity.rutgers.edu/
+The university's policy on Academic Integrity is available at http://academicintegrity.rutgers.edu/academic-integrity-policy

-Any violation of academic integrity including cheating and plagiarism will NOT be tolerated and will be handled according to the policies in place at Rutgers University.
-Based on severity students in violation may face course failure, suspension, or expulsion.
+Any violation of academic integrity will NOT be tolerated and students will be put up for suspension, expulsion or failure due to severity.
+Cheating and plagiarism will not be tolerated and will be handled according to the policies in place at Rutgers.